sbmercury/anandas/README.md

 Anandas is a simple microlearning app that allows the user to set a Wikipedia category then receive a random article from that category emailed to them each day.

+## Features

+- Select, validate and store a Wikipedia category to get articles from

+- Send a formatted version of the Wikipedia page to the specified email address

+- Keeps track of articles to send each article once and send through the whole category

 ## Installation

 #### Linux